eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 categories: [intents, search, physics, lagrangian]
 excerpt: Where we try to apply second year undergrad physics to the world of intent solving.
 usemathjax: true
+thanks: I want to thank my fellow team members at 20[ ] and the guys at Anoma, Blockswap and Frontier Research for the useful discussions that helped me shaping what follows.
 ---

-*I want to thank my fellow team members at 20[ ] and the guys at Anoma, Blockswap and Frontier Research for the useful discussions that helped me shaping what follows.*

 If you have been around MEV-related circles at EthCC this summer, you may have heard many people coming to the conclusion that 'defining intents is easier, solving them is harder'.
 This is clearly wrong, as the two things are not independent: Defining what intents are defines how difficult solving them is.
 Indeed, it is a very well known fact since at least the dawn of computer science that the more expressive a formal language is, the more difficult it is to decide statements - that is, to establish if a statement can or cannot be proved - in the corresponding mechanism recognizing the language; this concept is known as [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
 Indeed, if your language is really simple - e.g. you say that the only acceptable intents are transactions in the 'traditional' sense - then solving them is even simpler, since there is nothing to solve.
 So, a truer statement would be that 'as the expressivity of the intent language grows, so do grow the intellectual and computational burdens for the searchers that have to solve them.